-After around an hour and a half or two hours riding, we reach a pub (sometimes a cafe) along the way, tie up our horses, loosen girths and remove bridles, and horses and riders alike take a break over lunch.
-Lunch is usually sandwiches and chips (you will have earned them!) or something similarly simple.
+After around an hour and a half or two hours riding, we reach a cosy pub or friendly cafe along the way, tie up our horses, loosen girths and remove bridles, and horses and riders alike take a break over lunch.
+Lunch is usually sandwiches and chips or something similarly simple.
 Lunch is included in the price but riders will need to bring some change for drinks during lunch, although of course water is always available.

 Back in the saddle around 2pm, we enjoy another couple of hours riding in the afternoon, before reaching the yard at 4pm.
-Riders usually are happy to help intact, groom and feed their horses at the end of the day, and wipe over tack, before relaxing over a well earned cup of tea and biscuits up at the farmhouse with the group at around 5pm.
+Together we untack, groom and feed the horses at the end of the day, and wipe over tack, before relaxing over a well earned cup of tea and cake or biscuits at around 5pm.

 Total riding time each day is between three and four hours, which is usually plenty for most people.
 The ride is designed to be relaxed but adventurous, with a certain pace to it, rather than a ‘trek’ where horses ride nose to tail.
 Hopefully you’ll feel like you are out riding with a group of friends, in control of your own horse.
 Riders should be confident and competent at walk, trot and canter to get the most out of our rides.

 Sometimes we take the opportunity to jump small ditches and logs, but these are always optional so please don’t worry, you won’t be forced out of your comfort zone, although you may welcome a bit of a challenge!